JeppeFoldberg/Scrape-Club/job_rumors_scraper/README.md

 2. https://www.poliscirumors.com/
 3. https://www.socjobrumors.com/

-## Goals
+## Objective

-The goal is for the scapers is to be able to produce two different data-frames, one in which each observation is a thread the forum (we call this page_df) and one where each observation is a post in a thread (we call this thread_df).
+The objective with the scapers is to be able to produce two different data-frames, one in which each observation is a thread the forum (we call this page_df) and one where each observation is a post in a thread (we call this thread_df).

 **page_df features**